chaseking/algorithms/README.md

 # Algorithms
 Various algorithm implementations for fun/learning.
+These implementations are in no way optimized for production; they are purely for understanding the basic methods behind the algorithms.